Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Discussion

-We are also exploring the possibilities of training the model based on data from SSO satellites instead of geostationary satellites.
-The SSO satellites could avoid the high satellite zenith angle of geostationary satellites at high latitudes.
-Besides, SSO imagers like VIIRS could provide nighttime data pairs of DNB and IR images for training.
+We are exploring ways to improve our current model through new data inputs, alternative frameworks, and more advanced applications.
+First, we plan to train our model with data input from SSO satellites.
+The SSO satellites avoid the high zenith angle of geostationary satellites at high latitudes.
+Besides, imagers like VIIRS could provide nighttime data pairs of DNB and IR images for training as demonstrated in \cite{chirokova2023proxyvis, pasillas2024turning}.
 While \cite{han2022hypothetical} identifies the problem that their model has worse performance for areas with high diurnal temperature variations, training with nighttime data pairs would avoid this problem.
-Besides, training with nighttime data pairs will also allow us to include the MWIR band in the datasets, which was previously excluded because it is an emissive band at night but a reflective band in the day.
-The MWIR band has a much lower imaginary index of refraction for ice particles and water droplets than any of the IR bands currently adopted.
+This approach also allows us to include the MWIR band in the datasets, which was previously excluded because it is an emissive band at night but a reflective band in the day.
+The MWIR band has a much lower imaginary index of refraction for ice particles and water droplets than any of the IR bands currently adopted \cite{hale1973optical, warren2008optical}.
 This implies that the MWIR band can penetrate through much thicker cirrus and significantly improve the simulation of cirrus-covered areas.
+The significance of the MWIR band is also supported by \cite{chirokova2023proxyvis} which found that the MWIR band contributes the most to their ProxyVis model.

 We are aware of the rapid advances in the field of DL image generation.
 The Diffusion models \cite{ho2020denoising, yang2023diffusion} have already surpassed the GAN models in various fields of image generation.
-Several Diffusion-based image-to-image translation frameworks such as Palette \cite{saharia2022palette} and BBDM \cite{li2023bbdm} have been developed.
-These Diffusion models for image translation could have a wide application in remote sensing and could be applied to perform tasks of simulating nighttime visible imagery as well.
+Several Diffusion-based image-to-image translation frameworks such as Palette \cite{saharia2022palette} and Brownian Bridge Diffusion Models (BBDM) \cite{li2023bbdm} have been developed, some of which show promising applications in remote sensing \cite{xiao2023ediffsr, guo2024learning}.
+Given these advancements, we plan to replace our current pix2pix framework with BBDM to further enhance model performance, particularly for complex cloud features.

+Beyond pixel-level simulations, we aim to incorporate broader meteorological metrics to enhance model validation and explore diverse model applications.
+Unlike current metrics such as SSIM and PSNR, object-based verification metrics can directly identify cloud patches and evaluate their similarity in real and AI-generated imagery from multiple aspects.
+For example, the Method for Object-based Diagnostic Evaluation (MODE) \cite{davis2006object} can be adapted for cloud reflectance and evaluate cloud simulations based on shape, position, and reflection intensity.